Our solicitors are experts in medical negligence [or clinical negligence as it is also known] claims.

 - Damages for pain, suffering and loss of amenity (ie damages for your physical injury)

-- Damages for your out of pocket expenses (also called special damages) including lost earnings, hospital travel costs, care by your family, prescriptions and over the counter medicines.
+- Damages for your out of pocket expenses (also called special damages) include lost earnings, hospital travel costs, care by your family, prescriptions and over the counter medicines.
 Please keep receipts, and keeping a diary can also be useful as it is always hard to remember these things as your case progresses

 - Future expenses.
 If your claim is large, you may be able to claim future lost earnings, the cost of adapting your house or car, and future costs of someone caring for you